-Dating when you are lonely is akin to going grocery shopping when you are hungry.
+Dating when you are lonely is akin to drinking poison simply because you are thirsty or going grocery shopping when you are hungry.

-The chances are that you’ll make poor choices and get junk food or something completely unhealthy for you, or you’ll end up leaving the store with something you do not really need.
+The chances are that you’ll die or you’ll make poor choices and get junk food or something completely unhealthy for you, or you’ll end up leaving the store with something you do not really need.

 Some of the disadvantages of searching for a significant other during this period include: